Skip to content

 Human versus animal.
 Medullary index, cuticle scale pattern, pigment distribution and root shape together give a confident answer.
 Human hair has medullary index less than 0.33, imbricate cuticle, evenly distributed fine pigment and a bulbous or club root.
 Animal hair has medullary index greater than 0.5, often coronal or spinous cuticle, banded or peripheral pigment and a brush-like or spade root.

 Body area.
 Scalp hair is long, fine, soft, oval cross-section, gradual taper.
 Pubic hair is shorter, coarse, wiry, more curved, with a triangular cross-section and variable diameter.
 Axillary hair is bleached at the tip from sweat, often split.
 Beard hair has a triangular cross-section and a blunt cut tip.
 Eyelash and eyebrow hairs are short, stubby, sharply tapered, never naturally cut.
 Body hair is short, fine, gently arched.
-NTA frequently asks for the discriminating feature per region.

 Race or ancestry (treat with caution).
-The historical three-bin scheme (Caucasian straight to wavy hair with oval cross-section and even pigment, African flat ribbon-like hair with coiled or kinked form and dense clumped pigment, Asiatic round cross-section, straight, coarse, peripheral pigment) is still in older Indian textbooks and still appears in NET papers.
+The historical three-bin scheme (Caucasian straight to wavy hair with oval cross-section and even pigment, African flat ribbon-like hair with coiled or kinked form and dense clumped pigment, Asiatic round cross-section, straight, coarse, peripheral pigment) is still in older Indian textbooks and still appears in forensic practice papers.
 Modern forensic practice has largely moved away from ancestry calls on hair because of overlap, intermixing and the social misuse risk.
-Recognise the textbook scheme for MCQ purposes; know that it is controversial.
+Recognise the textbook scheme for purposes; know that it is controversial.

 Age.
 Limited reliability.
 Juvenile hair tends to be finer with less pigment, geriatric hair shows medullary changes and greying.
 No precise age call is defensible.